FBI Deputy Director McCabe stepping down

-Washington (CNN)FBI Deputy Director Andrew McCabe has told FBI staff he is stepping down effective Monday, sources tell CNN.
+Washington (CNN)FBI Deputy Director Andrew McCabe has told FBI staff he is stepping down effective Monday -- a move that surprised even those expecting his March retirement, sources tell CNN.

-McCabe had become a central target of President Donald Trump's ire toward the FBI over its involvement in the investigation into potential collusion between his campaign and Russia during the 2016 election.
+McCabe was a central target of President Donald Trump's ire toward the FBI over its involvement in the investigation into potential collusion between his campaign and Russia during the 2016 election.

-McCabe was eligible to retire in March, but with his accumulated leave, he is able to step down earlier.
-His departure came as a surprise even to some expecting his March retirement.
+He was eligible to retire in March, but with his accumulated leave, he was able to step down earlier.

-One source said Monday's departure was not in the plans as of Friday.
-The source said McCabe was told Monday morning to step down.
-A second source described McCabe's departure as being "removed."

-Another source familiar with the matter said it was a "mutual" decision.

 Trump learned about the departure Monday morning, a White House official told CNN.
 The President did not answer a reporter's question at the White House about McCabe's departure.